 Disclosure of Electoral Gifts

-Both candidates and donors are required to disclose information about any electoral related gift with a value of $200 or more that is given or promised within the disclosure period.
+Both candidates and donors are required to disclose information about any electoral related gift with a value of $300 or more that is given or promised within the disclosure period.
+This means that a LG09A Disclosure of Gifts Form is required to be completed by both the donor and the candidate.
 It is essential that candidates are aware of this legislative requirement and should advise donors of their reporting responsibilities.

 Within three days of nomination, any candidate in a local government election is required to disclose any gifts received within the disclosure period prior to nomination.
 Candidates must disclose any gifts received in the six months prior to Election Day.
 Any gift received after nomination is required to be disclosed within three days of acceptance of the gift.